ABOUT OUR FARM

 Varieties grown include Balsam Fir, Concolor Fir, and Fraser Fir.
 In the spring, we plant 4-year-old trees into the main fields,

-fertilize all trees, and monitor for insect damage, fungal diseases, and root rot in all fields.
+fertilize all trees, and monitor for insect damage, fungal and root diseases in all fields.
 The majority of the summer is spent

 trimming and shaping the trees, with time out to mow between the rows to control vegetation and weeds.
 Fall finds us grading

 trees according to size and quality, and preparing for the harvest.
-We harvest anywhere from 900 to 3000 Christmas trees per year, selling to both wholesale and retail markets.
+We harvest anywhere from 900 to 3000 Christmas trees per year, selling to both choose and cut customers and wholesale buyers.